YatterOfficial/Yatter.Invigoration/README.md

 ### INVIGORATION PATTERN / INVIGORATOR'S TRAMMEL

-- An 'Invigoration Pattern' also known as an 'Invigorator's Trammel', is a statement that defines the relationship of an Object with it's Actor, within the constraints of the Trammel.
+- An 'Invigoration Pattern', also known as an 'Invigorator's Trammel', is a statement that defines the relationship of an Object with it's Actor, within the constraints of the Trammel.

 ### INVIGORATOR